doyoubi/undermoon/README.md

 # Undermoon [![Build Status](https://travis-ci.com/doyoubi/undermoon.svg?branch=master)](https://travis-ci.com/doyoubi/undermoon)
 Aims to provide a Redis cluster solution based on Redis Cluster Protocol supporting multiple tenants and easy scaling.

-This project is not limited to Redis.
-Any storage system implementing redis protocol can work with undermoon.
+Any storage system implementing redis protocol can also work with undermoon.

 ### Redis Cluster Client Protocol
 [Redis Cluster](https://redis.io/topics/cluster-tutorial) is the official Redis distributed solution supporting sharding and failover.
 Compared to using a single instance redis, clients connecting to `Redis Cluster` should implement the `Redis Cluster Client Protocol`.
 What it basically does is:
-- Do the redirection if we are requesting the wrong node.
+- Redirecting the requests if we are not sending commands to the right node.
-- Caching the cluster meta data by using one of the two commands, `CLUSTER NODES` and `CLUSTER SLOTS`.
+- Caching the cluster meta data from one of the two commands, `CLUSTER NODES` and `CLUSTER SLOTS`.

-To be compatible with the existing Redis client, there're some `Redis Cluster Proxies` to adapt the protocol, like [corvus](https://github.com/eleme/corvus) and [aster](https://github.com/wayslog/aster).
+To be compatible with the existing Redis client, there're also some `Redis Cluster Proxies` to adapt the protocol, like [corvus](https://github.com/eleme/corvus) and [aster](https://github.com/wayslog/aster).

 ### Server-side Proxy